maubanel/UE5-Hello-World/displacement-h/README.md

 ##### `Step 12.`\|`UE5HW`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-We want to deform this mesh, so go to the **Deform | Displce** tool.
+We want to deform this mesh, so go to the **Deform | Displace** tool.
 Notice it is using perlin noise to randomly deform the mesh.

 ![select deform displace tool](images/displaceDeform.png)